SJSU272LabF18/EHR/README.md

 ### Unemployment Demographics

 ##### Problem:
-Demographics of unemployement based on martial status, age, ethinicity and gender.
+Study demographics of unemployement based on martial status, age, ethinicity and gender.
+Based on study predit future unemployment based on following catergories helping people to choose thier employment properly and reducing unemployment.